joaochiroli/Projeto-Flask/README.md

 2. Navigate into the repository: `cd Projeto-Flask`
 3. Create the directory for GitHub Actions: `mkdir -p .github/workflows`

-## Step 6: Create the actions and apply the manifests
+## Step 6: Create the Workflow with Terraform configuration and Apply the Manifests

 1. Create the workflow: `touch .github/workflows/workflow.yaml` the information about the workflow.yml can be found in the file inside this repository.
 2. One key point is about secrets in my kube-manifests.
 I need to create a secret with the registry credentials so my Kubernetes cluster can access the images in my registry and perform the pull.